 Matte pencils come in a variety of types, H, F, HB and Bs.
 They have carbon added to give them a dull finish.

-Combining types of Artist Drawing Pencils
+Combining Types of Artist Drawing Pencils

 While each different type of drawing pencil has a specific purpose and use you can also combine the different types of pencils into one drawing to create a variety of line quality.